 Maybe you already noticed that finding a pair of earbuds or headphones that can be used to exercise can be difficult.
 If you’ve ever searched the market and noticed “what’s hot”, then you will know that there are literally hundreds of different headphones you can choose from.
 It is easy to spend a lot of money, but is it completely necessary?
 Not really.
 If you are want to save a few bucks, then there are plenty of budget-friendly options.
-One of the best are the Aelec S350.
+One of the best is the Aelec S350.

 Yes, it is true, that Aelec S350 headphones are made in China and arrive in a cheap price point, but are they worth to try?
-We decided to give them a shot, as they’re one of the best reviewed headsets on Amazon.
+We decided to give them a shot, as they’re one of the best-reviewed headsets on Amazon.
 We are going to go in-depth to investigate general performance, sound quality, comfort, their features and more.

 Upon their arrival, we opened the Aelec S350 Bluetooth Headphones and were pleased to discover how compact and mobile they seemed.
 They arrived coiled up and packaged all inside a small, zippered carrying case that was protected.
-Aelec provides you three distinct sets of ear tips ear hooks, a micro USB charging cable, and user manual.
+Aelec provides you with three distinct sets of ear tips ear hooks, a micro USB charging cable, and user manual.
 Each earbud is connected together with a small, flat cable, which makes “one unit” from the 2 buds.
 Each of the operations is situated conveniently on the right earbud.
 There is also a mic built into the left earbud for accepting and making telephone calls without taking them off.

 When you get an incoming telephone call, the audio track will automatically be paused.
 You can then hit the multi-function button ignore it to reject it, or just to take it.
 Linking to a phone call seemed instantaneous — there wasn’t any lag or latency issues.
 The calls themselves appeared to be high quality without distortion or any feedback.
 We had experiences with the microphone feature and continuously tested them.